-Brittney McGinley, Operations Manager
+Brittney McGinley, Communication and Operations Manager

 Beth began her career in education as a Teach for America corps member in Kansas City.
 She taught math and science in Spanish to second, third, and fourth-grade students at Carver Dual Language for four years.
 During this time, she was a member of the Building Leadership Team as well as the Professional Learning Community lead for the math team.
 While at Carver, Beth earned her Master’s in Elementary Education from the University of Missouri-St. Louis and was a Fellow in Leading Educators.
 Beth then moved to Academia de Niños as a second-grade teacher and led her students to 1.85 years of reading growth.
 While pursuing her Educational Specialist’s degree in Elementary Administration, she became Vice Principal at Academia de Niños where she led initiatives to dramatically increase student attendance and develop sustainable systems for the growing school.

 Allison Smith, Continuum Manager